Due to Labor Day, Monday & Thursday trash pickup occurring on or after the holiday will be provided one day late.

 Solid Waste & Recycling Collection

 Garbage collection will be every Monday or Thursday.
-Please refer to our 2019 Garbage and Recycling Calendar for more information.
+Please refer to our 2020 Recycling Calendar for more information.
 Recycling will be picked up bi-monthly as indicated on the calendar.
+Solid Waste & Recycling pick up days can be found here.

 When the following holidays fall on a Monday through Friday, then collection is delayed one day.
 If the holiday falls on a weekend, there is no delay in service.